 Carnaby Street

-Just behind Oxford Street, you’ll find one of London’s most beautiful shopping areas: Carnaby Street.
+You’ll find one of London’s most beautiful shopping areas behind Oxford Street: Carnaby Street.
 Besides all of the great stores, this Soho road is also an ideal place to go for a stroll as it’s fully pedestrianized (meaning no cars allowed!).
-Carnaby Street first rose to fame in the “Swinging Sixties” as a hotspot for hippie and mod fashion.

-Nowadays, the entire Carnaby shopping area has grown to occupy 14 streets in London’s West End, encompassing more than 100 stores and 60 eateries.
-At Carnaby’s independent fashion boutiques, you’ll be able to purchase trendy and unique clothing that you won’t find anywhere else.
+Today, the Carnaby shopping area spans 14 streets in London’s West End, with over 100 stores and 60 eateries.
+At Carnaby’s independent fashion boutiques, you can purchase trendy and unique clothing you won’t find anywhere else.

 Regent Street

-Additionally, if you’re traveling with kids, you’ll want to check out Hamleys toy shop.
 This store is considered to be the oldest and largest toy store in the world, spanning seven floors with over 50,000 lines of toys.
-Furthermore, just like Oxford Street, Regent Street celebrates each Christmas with festive lights.
+Furthermore, just like Oxford Street, Regent Street is famed for its spectacular Christmas lights, creating a magical atmosphere during the festive season.

 Jermyn Street